SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 Therefore, the best practice when developing UI5 Web Components is to write CSS selectors for the shadow roots using attribute selectors, instead of tag selectors.

-For example, if the `Demo.hbs` file looks like this
+For example, if the `MyComponent.hbs` file looks like this

 ```html
 <div class="my-component">